IrisShaders/glsl-transformer/README.md

 gradle test
 ```

+### Documentation

+There is Javadoc which is being worked on.
+In the mean time, check out `Demo.java` in in the tests.

 ### An example

 One program transformation job that this project wants to achieve is the following. (from coderbot on Discord)